neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.entity.animal.cow.CowVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.cat.CatVariant` now takes in a resource for the baby texture
     - `CatVariant#assetInfo` - Gets the entity texture based on whether the entity is a baby.
+- `net.minecraft.world.entity.animal.equine.AbstractHorse#BABY_SCALE` - The scale of the baby size compared to an adult.
 - `net.minecraft.world.entity.animal.pig.PigVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.rabbit.Rabbit`
     - `hopAnimationState` - The state of the hop the entity is performing.